polszewska/GenAIInfra/helm-charts/codegen-openshift/README.md

 ## Installing the Chart

-To install the chart, run the following:
+To install the chart, login to OpenShift CLI, go to your project and run the following:

 ```console
 cd GenAIInfra/helm-charts/